LEAD POISONING and GUN VIOLENCE

 - 300 students age 9-18 met with police, lead poisoning experts and our professional artists to discuss solutions.

-Our new album "Drop the Lead" is an exploration of the two lead problems that face our community on the East side of Cleveland: lead paint and gun violence.
+Our latest album, "Drop the Lead", is an exploration of the two lead problems that face our community on the East side of Cleveland: lead paint and gun violence.
 1 in 20 in Flint Michigan have been poisoned by lead.
-In the Glenville neighborhood in Cleveland, Ohio it's 1 in 3.
+In the Glenville neighborhood of Cleveland, Ohio it's 1 in 3.
 While we work with the Greater University Circle Community Health Initiative to raise awareness and promote solutions to this tragedy, students and families seem much more focused on gun violence and concerned with police brutality.
 We are hosting conversations between police and teens to try to find solutions to our gun problems as well as improve teen-police relations.
 We want to thank Captain Keith Sulzer for taking time to listen and share personally.
 "Same Side" was written by Cris Huff after interviewing Captain Sulzer to tell about his life as an officer and a real person.

 Here's a performance of "Behind Walls," written by Lee Harrill, James Yang and Pat Warner that expresses the anguish and questioning we experience when we see brutal acts of violence between police and citizens.
 As we talk and try to make sense of it, the only solution is for EVERYONE who cares to build trust, lock arms and come together to rise up for peace on our streets.
 Thank you Cleveland Police Foundation for inviting us to perform and for all of your work to honor and support the efforts of relationship building between teens and police.
 It's making a difference.